 TIP: Other stores will let you return clothing items — as long as they’re washed and clean.
 Check out the Dick’s return policy for a good example.

 5. You can usually make Old Navy returns without tags.

 Old Navy accepts returns of items without tags — as long as you haven’t worn the item for a full day.

-But if you just realized the fit was wrong after you tried it for a few minutes on at home?
+But what if you just realized the fit was wrong after you tried it on for a few minutes while at home?
 You should still be able to make your return.

 If you’re exchanging an item for a different size or color, no receipt is required as long as the item is still in new condition.

 6. Keep the tags on your Old Navy swimwear!

 You’ll also want to make sure you keep the hygienic liner intact.
 If you don’t — or you remove the tags — you won’t be able to return it.